 Sharon Niessen (Eindhoven, 1986) started with piano lessons on the age of 9 years old.
-Soon she appeared to be a talented pianist and therefore she got admitted to the Young Talent Class of the Fontys Conservatory Tilburg (NL).
+Soon she appeared to be a talented pianist and therefore she got accepted to the Young Talent Class of the Fontys Conservatory Tilburg (NL).
 After high school she continued her studies with Ton Demmers, Jan Wijn and Joop Celis.
 In 2016 Sharon graduated cum laude as a Master of Music.

 Sharon won various prizes on international competitions.
-The Petrof Competition, Prinses Christina Competition and YPF Piano Competition are some of them.
+The Petrof Competition, Prinses Christina Competition and YPF Piano Competition are some examples.
 She gave many recitals all over the world in leading concert halls like Muziekgebouw Eindhoven (NL), TivoliVredenburg Utrecht (NL) and Oosterpoort in Groningen (NL).
 Sharon gave a concert in Carnegie Hall in New York (US) as well.

 During her final Master recital Sharon played the 2nd Piano Concerto of Camille Saint-Saëns together with a specially organized orchestra under direction of Sander Teepen.